Torsion subgroups of small cancellation groups: Proofs of Theorems and

+Case (3).
+A systolic group is finitely generated, in particular it is countable, so it cannot contain an uncountable subgroup $\mathbb{Z}_p$.
+It is known that an abelian subgroup of a systolic group is finitely generated, see \cite{OP18}, thus systolic group cannot have $\mathbb{Q}$ as a subgroup.
+Furthermore, any systolic group contains only finitely many conjugacy classes of finite subgroups: \cite[Corollary 1.3.]{przytycki_2008}, also \cite{CO15}.
+Therefore, there is a bound on the order of finite order elements in a systolic group, and therefore this group can not have Pr\"ufer $p$ group $\mathbb{Z}(p^{\infty})$ as a subgroup. \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm:tC}] By Corollary C of \cite{keppeler2021automatic} the statement holds for subgroups of any Helly group whose torsion subgroups are artinian.
-By Theorem 6.18 of \cite{Helly} $H$ is Helly because it acts geometrically on $X$.
-We need to show that torsion subgroups of $H$ are artinian.
-If $G$ is a torsion subgroup of $H$ then its action is locally elliptic on $X$ and by Theorem \ref{thm:tB} $G$ is finite.
-It is clear that finite torsion subgroups are artinian. \end{proof}
+\begin{proof}[Proof of Theorem \ref{thm:tC}] By Theorem B of \cite{keppeler2021automatic} the statement holds for subgroups of any group belonging to the class $\mathcal{G}$ whose torsion subgroups are artinian.
+In the \cftfs case, by Theorem 6.18 of \cite{Helly}, $G$ is Helly because it acts geometrically on $X$.
+In the \css case, $G$ is systolic because it acts geometrically on the Wise Complex, which is systolic.
+In the \cttss case, by Theorem \ref{thm:tF}, $G$ acts geometrically on a CAT(0) complex, therefore it is CAT(0).

+In the \cftfs and \css cases, if $H$ is a torsion subgroup of $G$ then its action is locally elliptic on $X$, and by Theorem \ref{thm:tB} we know that the subgroup $H$ has to be finite.
+In \cttss case, if $H$ is a torsion subgroup of $G$ then it acts almost freely on $X$, and by Theorem \ref{thm:tD} it is finite.
+It is clear that finite groups are artinian. \end{proof}